PDmatrix/dmatrix.dev/content/blog/my-favorite-note-taking-app-for-programmers.md

   - markdown note - can hold only one note in markdown
   - snippet - can hold multiple snippets of code

-Also, it's very easy to setup a cloud storage so you can use Boostnote on multiple devices.
+Also, it's very easy to set up cloud storage so you can use Boostnote on multiple devices.

 As for the iOS and Android, Boostnote had an app, but it was [closed](https://github.com/BoostIO/boostnote-mobile#temporary-stop).
 > Code quality is too bad and the original maintainer left this project quite ago